rpires71/milestone2/README.md

 As a travel enthusiast, to discover new travel inspiration, I want to receive curated destination updates.

 **Description**
 New ideas for their next adventure are provided for travellers who seek ongoing inspiration, which this feature caters to.
 Hidden destinations, cultural events, and themed travel ideas are presented in curated content through a newsletter that feels personalised.
-The website’s design and typography are reflected in a tone that should be visually appealing and engaging while maintaining a responsive and professional layout.
+The website's design and typography are reflected in a tone that should be visually appealing and engaging while maintaining a responsive and professional layout.

 **Acceptance Criteria**